GaloisInc/asl-translator/docs/DESIGN.md

 are any effects it has on the machine state.

-Each what4 function representing an instruction, however, is standardized to take and produce a fixed set of globals.
+Each what4 function representing an instruction, however, is standardized to take and produce the same standard set of globals.
 These globals are considered _tracked_, or semantically relevant to our model of the processor state.

 The set of tracked global variables is manually defined in `Language.ASL.Globals.Definitions`.
 It consists of the processor state,